Vxrpenter/Monster-Hunter-Wilds-Enhancement-Guide/README.md

 _This list is currently not that big because there haven't been that many mods released yet.
 If you think a mod is missing open an issue._

 # Credits
-These are all mods used, benchmarkings refered too etc. The creators of all of this content really put in the real world so check them out and give them a like, follow or whatever there is to give xD
+These are all mods used, benchmarkings refered too etc. The creators of all of this content really put in the real work so check them out and give them a like, follow or whatever there is to give xD

 ### [Digital Foundry](https://www.youtube.com/@DigitalFoundry)
 > [Monster Hunter Wilds PC - Profound Perf Problems Must Be Addressed](https://www.youtube.com/watch?v=0yhacyXcizA)